Country: The Philippines

 2013 – 2016

-- Promote greening measures and strategies among Micro, Small and Medium Enterprises (MSMEs) in the Philippines and agencies and institutions promoting MSME development
+- To promote greening measures and strategies among Micro, Small and Medium Enterprises (MSMEs) in the Philippines and agencies and institutions promoting MSME development

 In order to promote greening measures and strategies among Micro, Small and Medium Enterprises (MSMEs), the ProGED Project does so by carrying out the following activities: information sharing and awareness raising on green economic development (Line of Intervention, LOI1), business facilitation and matchmaking (LOI2) and establishing a green policy framework (LOI3).